-Halloween things and pumpkins are making an appearance and that means it’s time to start planning Halloween activities for your preschool and kindergarten students.
+You’ve probably finished up Fire Safety and Halloween things and pumpkins are making an appearance and that means it’s time to start planning Halloween activities for preschool and kindergarten.

 Note: As an Amazon Associate I earn from qualifying purchases.